ozandor/ke-id/README.md

-# Next.js & Auth0: Full Authentication & RBAC Project
+# Next.js & Auth0 Authentication Project

-This project is a comprehensive demonstration of a full authentication system built with Next.js (App Router), NextAuth.js, and Auth0.
-It includes Role-Based Access Control (RBAC) to protect specific routes, a complete testing setup with Jest and React Testing Library, and full containerization with Docker.
+This project shows how to build a full authentication system using the Next.js App Router, NextAuth.js, and Auth0.
+It includes Role-Based Access Control (RBAC) to protect certain pages, a testing setup.
+Fully containerized with Docker.

 ## Technologies & Principles